OpenSeed-org/OpenSeed/designs/nothaus6x6/README.md

 ## 📐 Options for use with a 24-word seedphrase

-- Not recommended for full 24-word phrases due to capacity.
+- Not enough capacity for full 24-word seedphrases.
-- Can be used as a **partial backup** (e.g., first 12 words only).
 - For full 24-word coverage, see the [Nothaus12x12](../nothaus12x12) or [Nothaus24x24](../nothaus24x24) designs.

-> A printable PDF guide will be provided to illustrate the orientation and binary layout.

 ---